mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ‘I worked on AM90125 for two years as part of a research team brought onboard without the company’s knowledge or sanction,’ he says.
 ‘This was a private operation by Commander Rogan and we were well-paid for our work.
 We were developing robust, reliable stimulants to boost productivity on the mining platform.
 Our work was illegal on Sonares Prime but we could see great commercial benefit in what we were doing.
 We were, unfortunately, naive in that.’

 He describes how Rogan, a relentless taskmaster, was always seeking a greater payout, bigger bonus and better results from those who worked for him.
 ‘A violent man.
 A disturbed man.
 Possibly insane.
 He ran AM90125 like a fiefdom, not a mining operation.
-Anyone stepping out of line was disciplined severely – but he showered his favourites with gifts and rewards.
+Anyone stepping out of line was disciplined severely – but he showered his favorites with gifts and rewards.
 He was a bastard.’

 Sal tells that the research initially went well and the results were impressive.
 Men could work at double or triple their capacity.